ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

 Using the command-line option `-i`, or built-in variable `$-i`, you can read a file and replace it.

-The code in the preceding question, which added line numbers to file, is probably best written using this technique:
+The code in the preceding question, which added line numbers to a file, is probably best written using this technique:

 ~~~